thetipu33/SCMON-16/README.md

 It is the password.
 ####smtp_server
 smpt server that is used to send mails.
 Currently we are using smtp server of **Gmail** smtp.gmail.com.
 To configure it you need an authenticated gmail account.
-Login to your gmail account by creating a new gmail account or use existing one. [visit](https://www.google.com/settings/security/lesssecureapps) and check the **Turn on** checkbox of "Access for less secure apps".
-For more detials [read this](https://support.google.com/accounts/answer/6010255?hl=en)
+Login to your gmail account by creating a new gmail account or use existing one.

+[visit](https://www.google.com/settings/security/lesssecureapps) and check the **Turn on** checkbox of **Access for less secure apps**.
+For more information [read this](https://support.google.com/accounts/answer/6010255?hl=en)
 ####smpt_port
 smtp port for smpt server.
 465 is for smtp.gmail.com
 ####sender_name